 This activity can easily be done in the classroom, for homeschooling or for online learning.

-I made sure to vary the size of the objects so that students began to notice that a jar half full of marbles is not the same amount as one half full of apples.
+I made sure to vary the size of the objects from week to week so that students began to notice that a jar half full of marbles is not the same amount as one half full of apples.

 Our estimation station was always a focal point in our room and was part of our daily math.